cainlouis/Sushi_Lazy_Loading_Animation/assessment/02_assignment1/A1Spec.md

 Move your mouse from left-to-right over the screenshots: did you capture your scrolling?
 If not clear this profile (the no-entry icon) and restart.

-__Save the profile (Down Arrow) in json format and it to your git branch in the same directory as your report__.
+__Save the profile (Down Arrow) in json format and add it to your git branch in the same directory as your report__.
 If you need to pause your work, you can re-open this json file in the Performance panel at a later time.